When you buy with our links, we may earn a commission. See how we work with brands

 The Plus Elite is only available with a 6 out of 10 firmness rating, which is a medium-firm feel.
 This is a touch softer than many plus-sized mattresses that rely on denser, firmer foams to provide the appropriate support dynamic.

-The Titan Plus Elite has deep sinkage levels while offering a balanced contouring hug, rather than something more dramatic seen with memory foam.
-However, like memory foam, the mattress has lower bounce which negatively affects ease of movement and sex performance.
+The Titan Plus Elite has deep sinkage levels while offering a balanced contouring hug, rather than something more dramatic, as seen with memory foam.
+However, like memory foam, the mattress has lower bounce, which negatively impacts ease of movement and sex performance.

 Click here to read the full Titan Plus Elite review.